mnemonic-no/act/platform.md

 act-platform/bin/init.sh start
 ```

 This will create the initial config under ~/conf.
-You will afterwars need to fix the paths for the `access.controller.properties.file` and `trigger.administration.service.configuration.director`:
+You will afterwars need to fix the paths for the `access.controller.properties.file` and `trigger.administration.service.configuration.directory`:

 ```bash
 sed -Ei 's/=conf\/(.*)/=\/home\/act\/conf\/\1/' $HOME/conf/application.properties